 Manufacturing processes aside, the rand is also a fundamental contributor to shoe performance and the overall durability of your shoe.

 One of the main reasons why climbing shoe manufacturers invest so much time and money into developing new rand technology is because they create tension throughout the shoe.
 These tightly stretched pieces of rubber act like an elasticated band tightly gripping your foot, ensuring the shoe stays laser-precise when you are climbing.
 This tensioned rubber also helps climbing shoes keep their cambered and asymmetrical shapes, increasing the lifespan of our shoes.

 You can feel the rand working its magic when you balance on a small edge and the back of the shoe pushes on the back of your heel.
-Could you imagine how sloppy your shoes (and footwork) would be without that suction-like fit?
+Could you imagine how sloppy your footwork would be without that suction fit?

-Another reason why a rand is an essential addition to a climbing shoe is because they project the highest wearing areas from abrasion.
+Another reason why a rand is an essential addition to a climbing shoe is that they project the highest wearing areas from abrasion.
 The gym wall, or rock face, is like sandpaper on the material upper, which can cause significant damage to your precious shoes.
-The rubber rand will prevent popping a hole on these high wear areas on your first outing.
+The rubber rand will prevent popping a hole in these high-wear areas on your first outing.

 On a similar note, rands are made of high-friction rubber, similar to the stuff on the bottom of the shoe.
 This provides plenty of friction for foot jamming and scumming your way up a route.
 Most rands extend across the top of your toes too, creating what we call a toe rand.
 Most bouldering and sport climbing-specific shoes stick extra rubber on top of this, to create an extended toe patch, built for sticking the gnarliest of gnarly toe hooks.